odhondt/ndsar/README.md

 If you use one of these methods in your paper, please cite the following publication:

-O. D’Hondt, C. López-Martínez , S. Guillaso and O. Hellwich.
+O. D'Hondt, C. López-Martínez , S. Guillaso and O. Hellwich.
 **Nonlocal Filtering Applied to 3-D Reconstruction of Tomographic SAR Data.**
 _IEEE Transactions on Geoscience and Remote Sensing, 2018, 56, 272-285_

 If you use only the NDSAR-BLF on PolSAR data, you may also cite:

-D'Hondt, O., Guillaso, S. and Hellwich, O.
+O. D'Hondt, S. Guillaso and O. Hellwich.
 **Iterative Bilateral Filtering of Polarimetric SAR Data.**
 _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing,  2013, 6, 1628-1639_